 In this video set in post-‘Hurricane Katrina’ New Orleans, the Queen of Pop-feminist-social activist addressed major issues affecting black people in America today.

-- She went back to civil rights movements of black people by showing Martin Luther King.
+- She went back to the civil rights movements of black people by showing Martin Luther King.

 To take it up a notch, Beyoncé performed Formation at during the Super Bowl 50 half-time show (her second Super Bowl performance); one of the most watched events in America.
 This strong black woman went on to solidify herself as the black queen of pop after Michael Jackson, wearing a female version of one of his signature outfits and it was quite apt indeed.